Sam Virgo: Brisbane

 Brisbane signed Virgo for the 2018 season during the trade period in May 2017.
 She missed that season through injury, and instead acted as team manager for the Lions.
 She returned to playing for the 2019 season as one of three vice-captains under Kaslar.

 Gold Coast

-Following the 2019 season, Virgo joined the Gold Coast.
+Following the 2019 season, Virgo joined Gold Coast.
 She was appointed co-captain in January 2020.
 Virgo retired at the end of the 2021 season.